-Maybe somewhere else, where people didn’t care as much about words and their meaning as they cared in this very perfect place.
+Maybe somewhere else, where people didn’t care as much about words and their meaning as they cared in this perfect place.

 She was a doctor.
 A good doctor, it was said.
 Not a specialist, just a general practitioner (curing common colds and writing prescriptions).
 But this is a doctor, too, I’d say.
 Hortensia was, or shall I say, used to be – my mother.
 The only mother I ever had.

-She simply left when I was seven.
+She left when I was seven.
 I painfully thought that she had left because of me.
 Because I had done, or I hadn’t done something I was or wasn’t supposed to do.
-It had created some sort of split within my thoughts, actions, and desires.
+It had created some split within my thoughts, actions, and desires.
 My hidden desires.
 Those which were often buried so deep that even the owner rarely could have been aware of their existence.
 Especially a young soul.

 She left in a hurry.

 It was an ordinary day, except that the sun didn’t come out on that day.
 To me, it looked as if it was still night.
 To me, it looked as if it was going to be one long, long cold night.

 I heard a rooster’s cry somewhere between the dawn and my careful anticipation, which was growing day by day.
 The rooster, I’d say, indifferently announced her departure:

 “The doctor, the general practitioner, was about to leave.”

 I had covered my head with a duvet pretending that I had never heard the rooster’s cry and that I really never knew Hortensia, the doctor.

 Since then, I had cut all the flowers around any house I lived in.
 Counting even those built in my imagination as shelters from daily storms, which consequently followed in abundance as a by-product of a simple selfish decision.